Language Expressive Disorder in Buffalo, NY

-There are a variety of different language disorders that can affect Buffalo NY adults and children alike in how well they are able to understand what others are saying, or how well they are able to express their own thoughts and feelings.
+There are a variety of different language disorders that can affect adults and children alike in how well they are able to understand what others are saying, or how well they are able to express their own thoughts and feelings.
 With a mixed receptive-expressive language disorder, the individual has difficulty with both of these tasks.

 What Causes a Mixed Receptive-Expressive Language Disorder?

 Young children are typically the most affected by language disorders.
 Typically, a mixed receptive-expressive language disorder is the result of a developmental issue.
 These problems with language do not necessarily relate to the child’s intelligence, as some children are simply unable to communicate as well as their peers.